-- 1. The establishment and maintenance of a Human Organ and Tissue Procurement and Transplantation Network.
-This shall be a national system which will facilitate the acquisition and transplantation of the same by individuals in need of receiving life-saving organ transplantation. - 2.
-The creation of a Task Force which will conduct a study on all tissues and common problem area in the human organ and tissue procurement and transplantation. - 3.
-The prohibition and punishment of individuals engaged in the marketing of human organs and tissues for profit. - 4.
+- 1. The establishment and maintenance of a Human Organ and Tissue Transplantation Coordinating Network.
+This shall be a national system that will facilitate the locating of a possible donor of human organs and tissue to individuals who are in need of receiving life-saving organ transplantation.
+Further, the Network will coordinate the transportation of organs and tissues from donation organizations to transplant including those from other countries. - 2.
+The formation of Human Organ and Tissue Transplantation Coordinating Office in strategic locations in the country which will arrange for the acquisition and preservation of donated human organs and tissues and provide quality standards for the acquisition of human organs and tissues which are consistent with the standards adopted by the Network. - 3.
+The creation of a Task Force which will conduct a study on all issues and common problem areas in the human organ and tissue donation and transplantation. - 4.
+The prohibition and punishment of individuals engaged in the marketing of human organs and tissues for profit. - 5.
 The enhancement and promotion of programs for organ and tissue donations.